Issues with clicks and clickthrough rate

 At times, you might notice that you've received clicks from visitors who are outside your targeted region.
 There are a few possible reasons for this:Ad showing on location-specific searches

-Your ad might appear to a customer with an IP address outside your targeted area if the customer's search specifies that area.
-For example, if you're advertising an Italian restaurant and targeting New York, then your ad could appear to a customer located in Florida who searches for "New York pizza".
+Your ad might appear to a customer with an IP address outside of your targeted area if the customer's search specifies that area.
+For example, if you're advertising an Italian restaurant and targeting New York, your ad could appear to a customer located in Florida who searches for "New York pizza."